 Let's take an article in a printed newspaper as an example.
 There are the following elements: headline, article text, pull-quote, and image.
 What is the hierarchy of that information?
 Without any context of what this article is about, I'm going to guess it would typically be in this order: image, pull-quote, headline, and article text.
 Each one giving enough information based on the attention span of the reader.
 The image gives a fraction of the context for the least amount of effort for the reader.
 The pull-quote tends to give a snappy, terse, insight into what the article is about and is usually something to grab the reader's attention.
 The headline gives a better context of the article, and the article text says it all.

 On a digital medium, you need to understand what is the most important thing for the viewer to focus on first for the least amount of effort.
-What will grab enough of their attention for them to say "ok let me find out more" and continue going through your website.
+What will grab enough of their attention for them to think "this is worth my attention, let me find out more".

-Besides Choose Your Own Adventure books, the print medium tends to have a simple user journey.
-Much like a typewriter; left to right, shift down and repeat.
+Besides Choose Your Own Adventure books, the print medium tends to have a simple user journey; left to right, shift down, and repeat.

 Similar to Choose Your Own Adventure books, websites should tell a story and give the reader, with your guidance, the option to decide their own flow.

-You need to understand how your readers might interact with your website.
-What did they come here for and what do they want to leave with?
-Try to list the main reasons people will come to your website.
-Is it to get your contact information?
+You need to understand what your audience came to your website for and what they want to leave with.
+Try to list the main reasons why someone would come to your website.
+Is it simply for contact information?
 Do they want to see the work you've done to gauge whether you are a good fit for them?
-Are they looking at your latest products?
+Are they looking for your latest products?
 Are they there to receive validation of your reputation after a recommendation from a friend?

 - White space: Don't be afraid of it.
 A website has infinite space and giving your readers room to enjoy your content is a gift;